 Random allocation will not be applied to multiple birth siblings (twins and triplets etc.) from the same family tied for the final place.

-All applications received by Derby local authority after the deadline will be considered to be late applications.
+All applications received by Derby Cathedral School after the deadline will be considered to be late applications.
 Late applications will be considered after those received on time.
 If, following consideration of all applicants the school is oversubscribed, parents may request that their child is placed on the school’s waiting list.

 Admission of children outside their normal age group